Complete library coming soon

 |Collaborative Consent and Water in British Columbia: Towards Watershed Co-Governance|

-This paper, a joint publication of CIER and the POLIS Project, expands on the concept of collaborative consent and examining
+This paper, a joint publication of CIER and the POLIS Project, expands on the concept of collaborative consent and examining how it can be applied in the specific context of freshwater governance in British Columbia.

 |Indigenous Peoples and Watershed Management: A Discussion of Rights, Interests and Interesting Approaches|